 It’s a good idea to develop a relationship with a dermatologist for the long term.
 You can visit this professional once a year for a full-body skin cancer check.

 How Is Skin Cancer Treated?

-Each form of skin cancer is different, and they call for unique forms of treatment.
+As Elle, our inhouse biochemist and skin specialist, advises, each form of skin cancer is different, and they call for unique forms of treatment.
 But in general, medical teams follow the same steps when they suspect skin cancer in their patients.

 To confirm the diagnosis, your doctor will take a sample of your skin and send it to a laboratory.
 Biopsies like this can help your team understand what type of cancer you have, and that can inform your treatment plan.

 If your biopsy indicates cancer, your team must assess if the dangerous cells have spread and how far they’ve penetrated your body.
 This staging process is based on the results of your:

 - Physical exam.
 How big is the skin change?
 When did it appear?
 Has it grown over time?